Vapor steam cleaner

-Vapor steam cleaners or steam vapor systems are cleaning appliances or devices that use steam to quickly dry, clean, and sanitize surfaces.
-The steam is produced in a boiler that heats tap water to high temperatures (240–310F/115–155°C) to produce low-pressure, low moisture (4% to 6% water) water vapor.
+Vapor steam cleaners or steam vapor systems are cleaning appliances or devices that use steam to dry, clean, and sanitize surfaces.
+The steam is produced in a boiler that heats tap water to high temperatures to produce low-pressure, low moisture water vapor.

 Operation

-The steam's ability to clean is based primarily on its heat.
+The steam cleaner's ability to clean is based primarily on its heat.
 The steam is applied to cleanable surfaces via a variety of insulated tools and accessories, releasing contaminants into water suspension, after which they can be removed by wiping or vacuuming.

 Advantages

-Vapor steam cleaners consume less water compared to carpet cleaners or other cleaning devices, which use hot water instead of steam.
+Vapor steam cleaners typically consume less water compared to carpet cleaners or other cleaning devices, which use hot water instead of steam.

 They can also remove excess vapor from the air.
 A vapor steam cleaner can help to remove scents absorbed by materials.

 Applications

 The low-moisture characteristics of vapor steam cleaners make them suitable for use inside buildings and residences.

 Vapor steam cleaners are frequently used in hypoallergenic environments because they do not require the use of additional cleaning chemicals.
 Steam has been shown effective in combating mold, bacteria, viruses, and other forms of bio-contamination.